hata-h/NewsUpdate/README.md

 -VOA This is America(audio)
 -VOA Science int the News(audio)
 addition to these, Japanese branch shows you news head lines in Yahoo!
-Japan RSS and some Japanese contents included NHK Radio.
+Japan RSS and some Japanese contents included NHK Radio News.